Clearing the Container-Codec Confusion

 A video container is just like a house or a store that’s used to store various components of a video there.

 For example, if a container allows it, multiple soundtracks, subtitles, and so on could be stored in it through a single video file.
 So, you can imagine these video components being stored in different rooms but in one house.

 Codec Carries Different Video Components

 Codec is the short form for coding and decoding (code/decode) or compressing and decompressing (compress/decompress)

 A large video file size is compressed according to the quality needed and the storage space available.
 When the video file is played back, it’s decompressed (opened up) by the application playing it, allowing the viewer to enjoy the quality intended by the creator.

 Codec as a Solution to File Size Limit

-This is useful when you wish to share a high quality video with others but there’s a file size limit imposed.
+This is useful when you wish to share a high-quality video with others but there’s a file size limit imposed.
 An example is a smartphone video shot in HD (High Definition) which you would like to share over WhatsApp.

 WhatsApp imposes a file size limit of 16MB.
-If you’ve a long video with a larger file size you would want to compress it with a codec.
+If you have a long video with a larger file size you would want to compress it with a codec.
 The codec you choose will reduce the file size and provide you with the best video quality possible to enable easy uploading.
 The recipient, too, especially those with slower Internet connections would be able to download and view it quickly.

-Examples of audio codecs are MP3, FLAC, AAC and many others.
+Examples of audio codecs are MP3, FLAC, AAC, and many others.